inductiva/inductiva/docs-sources/how-it-works/tasks/tasks-execution.md

 ## Execution Control

-You can configure how to wait for the task to end by using the `wait` method, which provides robust handling of task completion.

 ### Blocking Execution with `wait()`

 Convert asynchronous tasks into blocking operations by using the `wait` method.
 This method will block the call, forcing your script to wait until the task reaches a terminal status to continue its execution.